robertassersn/API_POC/README.md

   - postgresql SEQUENCES are used to identify individual job runs
     - following sequences are inserted into tables during insert from "temp" schema into "main" schema
   - runs can have following statuses [STARTED,FINISHED,FAILED]
 - api returns some of key values as sql database keywords, decided to keep matching columns names to the json file, it creates requirement to add doublequotes when query'ing columns.
+  - suffixes can be added to such columns, however such agreement has to be documented

 ### Model details